sguox002/leetcode/leetcode-all.md

 ->>

 ## array

+<<-1138	Alphabet Board Path    		49.8%	Medium
+a-z arranged by 5 letters a row. print a string, return the path.
+The only special is the z, we need first go to u. or first go to u and then go to z. using bfs is overkill.
+->>

 <<-1144	Decrease Elements To Make Array Zigzag    		45.8%	Medium
 even index element > odd index elements or odd index elements > even index elements (neighboring) only -1 is allowed.